Priapos1004/IMP-utils/README.md

 ## For the time stopping

-- TIMESTOP_RAW_DATA_PATH: location for the csv file of the raw data
+- RAW_DATA_PATH: location for the csv file of the raw data

-- TIMESTOP_EVALUATION_DATA_PATH: location for the csv file of the evaluation data
+- EVALUATION_DATA_PATH: location for the csv file of the evaluation data

 ```
 python IMP_utils_py/cli.py --mode=time-stop --gin_file=IMP_utils_py/config/timestop_config.gin